 This model is also equipped with a selfdiagnosis device for the immobilizer system.
-If the immobilizer system is defective, the indicator will start flashing and the multi-function meter will display an error code when the key is turned to "ON".
-(See "Self-diagnosis device" on page 3-8 for details.)
+If the immobilizer system is defective, the indicator light will start flashing a pattern and the odometer/tripmeter will display a 2-digit code when the key is turned to "ON" When this occurs, have a Yamaha dealer check the self-diagnosis system However, if the indicator light slowly flashes five times, and then quickly flashes two times repeatedly, error code 52 will be displayed.
+This error could be caused by signal interference.
+If this occurs, try the following